CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## Certificate Validity Periods

-VeraId favours short-lived certificates over complex revocation mechanisms.
+DomainAuth favours short-lived certificates over complex revocation mechanisms.
 The following guidelines apply to certificate validity periods:

 1. **Organisation Certificates:**
   - SHOULD have a validity period aligned with the organisation's key management policy.